Languages Open a World of Opportunity

 Two-Way Language Immersion Model

-FASDenver utilizes a DUAL LANGUAGE IMMERSION MODEL.
-The focus of the instructional approach of FASDenver is the two-way immersion (TWI) model, a specific type of dual language education that allows students to learn a second language while continuing to develop their first language.
+FASDenver utilizes a two-way immersion (TWI) model, a specific type of dual language education that allows students to learn a second language while continuing to develop their first language.
 While TWI programs vary in implementation, fidelity to the model includes the following characteristics: instruction in two languages, one language at a time, and peer-to-peer facilitated language sharing.
 The ratio of French to English instruction will gradually decrease over a student’s experience at FASDenver.
 The ratio of French language to English Language instruction is illustrated in the chart below:

 The 3-year cycle that constitutes the Early Learning Program, referred to as “Maternelle” in French, plays a key role in the development of children and is an important first step that will enable them to develop into thriving students.
 FASDenver will offer the last year of Cycle 1, la Grande Section (Kindergarten).
 Early education establishes the foundations children will later use for their entire schooling.
 Its main mission is to inspire them by igniting the desire to learn while allowing them to affirm and develop their personality.